Skip to main content

 #

-• Comfortable walking shoes — The site involves uphill walking on uneven paths
+• Good walking shoes — The site goes uphill and the paths are uneven.
+This matters.

-• Cash — For lunch, tips, souvenirs in Arachova
+• Some cash — For lunch in Arachova, tips, and souvenirs

 Frequently Asked Questions